isomerpages/nlb-biblioasia/_videos/From Book to Cook/The Curry Chronicles.md

 Curry powder is now commonly sold in pre-mixed packets, but in the past, people used to bring their spices to spice mills to have them ground, before mixing them at home.
 Well-known chef, cookbook author and culinary instructor Devagi Sanmugam talks about what life was like back then.
 She also whips up a quick beef rendang using a recipe from 1920, cooked with curry powder and eaten with spaghetti!

 ![](/images/Videos:%20From%20Book%20to%20Cook/devagi%20makes%20mrs%20kinseys%20rendang.png)
-<div style="background-color: white;">A “rundang” dish to be eaten with spaghetti, or as breakfast with bread or appetiser before dinner.</div>
+<div style="background-color: white;">A “rundang” dish "excellcent for breakfast with bread" or as an appetiser before dinner.</div>

 #### **Recipes**
 ![](/images/Videos:%20From%20Book%20to%20Cook/Rundang-Mems%20Own%20Cookery%20Book.png)